• Skip to primary navigation

 Just use gluten-free ramen noodles.
 These Millet & Brown Rice Ramen Noodles are my favourite.

-This 10-ingredient, one-pot vegan chicken noodle soup recipe takes less than 30 minutes with a gluten-free option!
-Made with soy curls as a chicken substitute, you can swap them for chickpeas if you prefer a soy-free homemade soup.
+This vegan chicken noodle soup recipe takes less than 30 minutes and has a gluten-free option!
+Made with soy curls, it's the ultimate warming comfort food.

 Prep Time5 minutes mins